KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-Strava by ianperrin](https://github.com/ianperrin/MMM-Strava)

-1. Recommendation: `FUNDING.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `uses: actions/checkout@v2` in file `node.js.yml`: Replace it with v5.
+1. Recommendation: Found `uses: actions/checkout@v2` in file `node.js.yml`: Replace it with v5.
-3. Recommendation: Found `npm run` in file `node.js.yml`: Replace it with `node --run`.
+2. Recommendation: Found `npm run` in file `node.js.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-4. Outdated: Found `MichMich/MagicMirror` in file `node.js.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `node.js.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: Found `prettier/prettier` in file `.stylelintrc.json`: Config would be cleaner using 'stylelint-prettier/recommended'.
+4. Recommendation: Found `prettier/prettier` in file `.stylelintrc.json`: Config would be cleaner using 'stylelint-prettier/recommended'.
 [See here](https://github.com/prettier/stylelint-prettier).
-6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-7. Recommendation: The README seems to have a modules array (Found `modules: [`).
+6. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-8. Recommendation: The README seems to have a config example without a trailing comma.
+7. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-9. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-10. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+9. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-11. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
+10. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-12. Deprecated: Found `stylelint-config-prettier` in file `package.json`: Update `stylelint` and remove `stylelint-config-prettier`.
+11. Deprecated: Found `stylelint-config-prettier` in file `package.json`: Update `stylelint` and remove `stylelint-config-prettier`.
-13. Recommendation: Found `XMLHttpRequest` in file `index.html`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+12. Recommendation: Found `XMLHttpRequest` in file `index.html`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-14. Recommendation: There is no CHANGELOG file.
+13. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-15. Recommendation: There is no CODE_OF_CONDUCT file.
+14. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-16. Recommendation: There is no dependabot configuration file.
+15. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-17. Recommendation: Replace eslintrc by new flat config.
+16. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Strava-Last-Activity-Map by tylerstambaugh](https://github.com/tylerstambaugh/MMM-Strava-Last-Activity-Map)